clowrey/tesla-m3-bms-mod-chip/DUAL_SERIAL_API.md

 ## Advanced Usage

-### Simultaneous Monitoring
+### Clean API Access
-You can monitor the system from both interfaces simultaneously:
+The hardware serial interface provides a clean command/response environment:
-- Use Serial for real-time monitoring
+- Use Serial (USB) for system monitoring and periodic status updates
-- Use Serial2 for parameter configuration
+- Use Serial2 (hardware) for clean API commands without logging noise

 ### External Integration
 The Serial2 interface can be used to: